 We have an uptime of 99.9% or higher.

 Data Hosting and Storage

 Marvia's services and data are hosted in Amazon Web Services (AWS) facilities in Frankfurt (eu-central-1).
 All hosting and storage are 100% aligned with the restrictive EU data protection laws.
 AWS is renowned for rigorous security.
 For their hosting compliance, please visit AWS Amazon.

 Marvia was built with disaster recovery in mind.
-All of our infrastructure and data are spread across 3 AWS availability zones and will continue to work should any one of those data centres fail.
+Our infrastructure and data are spread across 3 AWS availability zones and will continue to work should any one of those data centers fail.

 Access to customer data is limited to authorized employees who require it for their job.
-Marvia is served 100% over https.
-We have Single Sign-on (SSO) and strong password policies on Google, AWS and Marvia to ensure access to cloud services are protected.
+Marvia is served 100% over HTTPS.
+We have Single Sign-on (SSO) and strong password policies on Google, AWS, and Marvia to protect access to cloud services.

 All data sent to or from Marvia is encrypted in transit using 256-bit encryption.
 Our API and application endpoints are TLS/SSL only.
-SSL/TLS certificates are used to secure network communications and establish the identity of Marvia over the Internet as well as resources on private networks.
+SSL/TLS certificates are used to secure network communications and establish the identity of Marvia over the Internet and resources on private networks.

 The SSL and TLS protocols use an X.509 certificate (SSL/TLS server certificate) to authenticate both the client and the back-end application.
-An X.509 certificate is a digital form of identification issued by a certificate authority (CA) and contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer.
+An X.509 certificate is a digital form of identification issued by a certificate authority (CA).
+It contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer.

-Marvia implements a protocol for handling security events which includes escalation procedures, rapid mitigation, and post mortem.
+Marvia implements a protocol for handling security events, including escalation procedures, rapid mitigation, and post-mortem.
 All employees are informed of our policies.

 In case of a 'critical incident' or 'security breach', Marvia will immediately inform its clients.
 Marvia will take all necessary steps to reduce the impact and prevent a recurrence.